-As stated above WELL is holding its current prices for most customers until 30 June 2018.
-These prices are compliant with WELL's regulatory DPP Determination for the 2018 Assessment Period, i.e.: the 12 months ending 31 March 2018.
+These prices are compliant with WELL's regulatory CPP Determination for the 2019 Assessment Period, i.e.: the 12 months ending 31 March 2019.

-The DPP Determination 2015 regulates two components of WELL's prices: the distribution price component and the pass-through price component.
+The CPP Determination regulates two components of WELL's prices: the distribution price component and the pass-through price component.
 The pass-through price component recovers costs that are largely outside WELL's control.
 These include council rates, levies, transmission costs and other recoverable costs.
 The distribution price component recovers WELL's costs of operating the distribution network and associated lines function services.

-At the commencement of each defined five year regulatory period, the Commission determines a quantum of allowable revenue for WELL to ensure that the business recovers what the Commission determines as a sufficient return on an efficient level of forecast operating and capital expenditure.
+At the commencement of each regulatory period, the Commission determines a quantum of allowable revenue for WELL to ensure that the business recovers what the Commission determines as a sufficient return on an efficient level of forecast operating and capital expenditure.
 This is achieved by computation of "building blocks", whereby the Commission determines the revenue that equates to recovery of operating expenditure, depreciation and an "industry benchmarked" rate of return on capital employed.
-Once allowable revenue is determined for each year of the regulatory period, the present value of the revenue is calculated; this present value is then "smoothed" over the five year regulatory period to reflect forecast movements in price and billed quantities.
-Ultimately the Commission translates allowable revenue to price control through the calculation of a weighted average price cap, which represents the maximum limit for the prices charged by WELL in a given regulatory year.
+Once allowable revenue is determined for each year of the regulatory period, the present value of the revenue is calculated; this present value is then "smoothed" over the regulatory period as forecast net allowable revenue.

-The DPP Determination 2015 set WELL's maximum allowable revenue from distribution prices for the year beginning 1 April 2015 and allows distribution prices to increase by CPI in the following four years of the regulatory period.
-Compliance with the distribution price path is assessed on a notional basis, using prices multiplied by quantities from two years prior.
+The CPP Determination sets WELL's actual net allowable revenue from distribution prices for the year beginning 1 April 2018 and allows distribution prices to increase by CPI in the following years of the regulatory period.
+A mechanism at the end of each pricing year allows for any differences between allowable revenue and actual revenue to be washed up in subsequent years with a time value of money adjustment.